 Enforce account lockout: If this is disabled, a user will be able to make an unlimited number of login attempts.
 If enabled, the admin needs to specify the number of consecutive failed login attempts users are permitted to make: 3, 5, 10, or 20 attempts.

 Lockout duration: Specify how long (10 minutes, 30 minutes, or an hour) a user is locked out after they have exceeded the configured number of attempts.
 Alternately, opt to lock the user out until an admin manually unlocks their account.
 When you’re done making your selections, be sure to click Save at the bottom of this screen.

 If you have decided to require administrator unlocking, Power and Standard users will be shown this screen when they exceed the maximum allowable number of login attempts.
 Even if you opt to require administrator unlocking, admin users who lock themselves out will be permitted to re-attempt access after one hour.

-Note that repeated attempts to use the same password to log-in will not count as additional log-in attempts.
-For example, if one of your employees tries to log-in with “Password,” then “Sesame,” then “Open!”, then “Password” again, Egnyte will record three log-in attempts instead of four.
+Note: Repeated attempts to use the same password to log-in will not count as additional log-in attempts.
+For example, if one of your employees tries to log-in with "Password", then “Sesame,” then “Open!”, then “Password” again, Egnyte will record three log-in attempts instead of four.
 We do this to prevent inadvertent lockouts by users or automated applications.